pedrohenriquecordeiro/deep_learning_classification_garments/README.md

 :round_pushpin: Dropout: used regularization technique that directly modifies the network

 :round_pushpin: Learning Rate: testing how important the learning rate is in training the model

+:round_pushpin: Callback: to supervise model training and create checkpoints

 ## Dependencies
 - [Tensorflow](https://www.tensorflow.org/api_docs)